KPMG provides pension funds with Audit, Tax and Advisory services delivering a holistic approach to analyze problems and deliver integrated services.

 KPMG provides pension funds with Audit, Tax and Advisory services

 Ensuring a sustainable retirement plan is a global challenge.
 Plan sponsors, governments and the industry are constantly challenged to make informed decisions which will meet organizational as well as members’ expectations.
 Our clients are changing their investment portfolios to deal with the low interest rate environment or changing the risk characteristics of their pension plans to better align assets and liabilities.
 Many of our largest pension clients are also reaching out to other global institutional investors to understand and benchmark their operations and governance to determine best practice, operational efficiencies or identify organizational shortcomings for the purposes of reducing risk.
-KPMG, through our Global Pension Group (PDF 570 KB) as well as our large global financial services and government practices, is well positioned with the skills and the team to bring forward innovative strategies which will address the needs of public and private sector pension funds.
+KPMG, through our global pension group as well as our large global financial services and government practices, is well positioned with the skills and the team to bring forward innovative strategies which will address the needs of public and private sector pension funds.
 Our global team combines deep technical pensions experience with a breadth of commercial and business understanding and with local market insight.
 We have extensive industry knowledge through the various roles we play as auditors, tax advisors on plan design, direct investment or tax reclaims on investments or other traditional advisory services that include information technology services, internal audit co-sourcing, enterprise risk management, or as transactions advisors.
 KPMG member firms develop and deliver strategies, to meet financial objectives and wider business objectives such as managing risks including reputational risk.

 Here are some examples of how we can help you.